 All good things in life require persistence.
 A salesman who gives up after the first "No" he receives will never succeed.
+A preacher who forgets the words of his first sermon can never stop but must try again and again.
 When a farmer's crop wilts in the field, he plows it back into the ground and prepares the soil, working extra hard to get ready for the next season.
 My husband is a realtor.
-One year, it seemed every contract he wrote fell through before one made it to sale.
+One year every contract he wrote fell through before one made it to sale.
 "It happens," he says.